 This Retreat-in-a-Box includes everything you need for your own 2-week retreat (or shorter/longer depending on how you use it), or you can engage in the the audio / video / print files at your leisure, for educational purposes.

-Understanding Awakening Retreat / Multi-media Program
+What is Awakening?
+Retreat / Multi-media Program

 This Retreat-in-a-Box includes everything you need for your own 2 to 5-day solo retreat, or simply the audio files for you to listen to for educational purposes.